Speak Confidently in English: Practical Strategies for Professionals

 "I want to explain what happened yesterday."

-Simple English = confident delivery.
+Simple English leads to confident delivery.

 Context --> Explanation --> Impact